MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/developer-tools-for-copilot-overview.md

 <!--H1.
 Required.
 Set expectations for what the content covers, so customers know the content meets their needs.
 H1 format is # What is {subject}?-->
 # What is Developer Tools for Copilot?

 Azure OpenAI Service offers powerful, generative AI models that our partners can now leverage to deliver a rich ecosystem of AI-powered extensions for Business Central.
-With only a few lines of AL code, developers can enhance their solutions with generative AI that feels seamlessly integrated into the Business Central user experience and can be delivered as a natural part of their add-ons or customizations.
+The Developer Tools for Copilot is a toolkit that provides AL developers a quick and convenient way to leverage the Azure OpenAI Service from AL code.
+Using the toolkit, developers can enhance their extensions and solutions with generative AI that's seamlessly integrated into the Business Central user experience and can be delivered as a natural part of their add-ons or customizations.

 The tools enable you to desing and implement AI solutiuon in a coordance with Responsible AI principles.
 - Draw attention: Highlight the presence of your AI-powered features using the new Sparkle action image.
 - Keep admins in control: Help customers discover and govern your features by plugging into new administrative screens.

 ## Features

-The first version of the Copilot toolkit offers:
+The toolkit offers the following features:

-- AI module
+- AI module in the system application

-   The System.AI namespace in the system application to connect to Azure OpenAI Service and tap into models such as GPT from your AL code.
+   The System.AI namespace in the system application enables extensions to connect to Azure OpenAI Service and use models such as GPT from your AL code.

 - PromptDialog page type

-   Creating generative AI experiences that with the look and feel Copilot, including signature visuals, and built-in safety controls for customers.
+   The PromptDialog page provides the user-interface for creating generative AI experiences, It gives users an unified experience with copilot across Business Central, including signature visuals, and built-in safety controls for customers.
 - Manage your subscription: Bring your own Azure AI key that powers your AI story.

 - Guides and code samples